starsurfer87/Race-Results-Tracker/README.md

 - As a user, I want to be able to determine what my lap splits needs to be to achieve my goal time
 - As a user, I want to be able to view all my races for a specific event
 - As a user, I want to be able to view my current and all past personal bests for a specific event
-- As a user, when I quit the application, I want to have the option to save the data of the added events and races to a file
+- As a user, I want to have the option to save my added events and races to a file and be reminded of this option when I quit the application
 - As a user, when I start the application, I want to have the option to load event and race data from a file

 ## Citations